hbctraining/scRNA-seq_online/activities/day3_polls.md

 1. During quality control of clustered cells, which of the following do we NOT explore:
     1. whether integration of our data resulted in cell type-specific clusters
-    1. whether cells cluster by number of genes, cell cycle or mitochondrial gene expression
+    1. whether the cells cluster by the number of genes, cell cycle phase or mitochondrial gene expression
     1. whether we observe particular PCs driving specific clusters
     1. **whether we need to remove specific cells based on low UMIs and low gene numbers**
     1. whether we see the cell types that we expect to be present using known cell type markers